supertree-toolkit/stk/doc/tutorial.rst

 on the left-hand side.
 Using :menuselection:`STK Functions->Sub taxa`, you will be presented with the interface below.

 Move taxa from the left to the right using the arrows.
-Then duoble-click the second column on the right-hand side and add the taxa to be subbed to this column.
+Then double-click the second column on the right-hand side and add the taxa to be subbed to this column.
 Using the subs defined above, the GUI will look like this.